dendronhq/dendron-site/vault/dendron.topic.publish-legacy.blogging.md

 ```

 ### Using Journal Notes
 You can also designate a journal hierarchy as a collection.
-The following frontmatter is responsible for the page [here](https://www.kevinslin.com/notes/b9bc4aa1-4369-446d-91a9-13d4f2a4b8e5.html)

 ```yml
 has_collection: true